The Books that Influence My Writing Life

 The Great Shark Hunt, by Hunter S. Thompson

-I wasn’t really sure what I’d read, to be honest.
+To be honest, I wasn’t really sure what I’d read.
 I felt overwhelmed.
 Was it fiction?
-Was it creative non-fiction?
+Was it creative nonfiction?
 Was this journalism?

 I didn’t have a clue.
 And nothing in my schooling—or my life—prepared me to answer those questions.
-I realized as I put the book down that whatever life I’d lived up until that point simply hadn’t equipped me to understand his writing.
+As I put the book down, I realized that whatever life I’d lived up until that point simply hadn’t equipped me to understand his writing.

 Also, naively, I grew to dislike my university experience because of that.
 I’d taken a dozen English classes and two creative writing classes, but I felt wholly detached from Thompson’s world.
-I felt as though his style had been hidden from me.17
+I felt as though his style had been hidden from me.Years later—once I got more experience and more read—I realized that Thompson grew out of a long line of writers who explored the contemporary culture through literary means.
+He just did it from the inside, treating the dominant culture as the oddity.

-The day I finished reading that book, I scrapped everything I knew about writing and spent the next decade (or two, or three) cultivating my own voice on the page (for better or worse).18
+The day I finished reading that book, I scrapped everything I knew about writing and spent the next decade (or two, or three) cultivating my own voice on the page (for better or worse).
+I also have several shelves in my home library dedicated to Thompson and his work.
+My favorite: The Proud Highway.

 A postscript to this story: I met Thompson while on my first writing assignment at my first writing job after college.
 It was amazing—and also one of the biggest failures of my writing career.